ig3/srf/README.md

    * Yellow: present new cards between due cards
    * Red: do not present new cards
  * Cards due
+ * New cards in the past 24 hours
  * Minutes studied in the past 24 hours
  * Predicted minutes to study in the next 24 hours